MottainaiCI/lxd-compose-docs/site/content/docs/concepts/env.md

 **lxd-compose** read all files under the directories defined on the paramater `env_dirs` of the configuration file and load the specification of all projects in memory before run commands.

+The `profiles`, `networks`, `storages` and `commands` are all loaded and rendered through the LXD Compose render engine that permit to customize the entities without create multiple time the same resource but with few differences.

 Hereinafter, an extract of the configuration file available on [LXD Compose Galaxy](https://github.com/MottainaiCI/lxd-compose-galaxy/blob/master/.lxd-compose):